ROUNDTABLE TRACKS SUBMISSION DETAILS

 Remember, this document is submitted as a separated file and it is important that you follow the formatting guidelines described below.

-If you have general questions related to the conference or submissions, please contact the 2022 Program Chair, Nicole M. Amos at namos@jwu.edu.
+If you have general questions related to the conference or submissions, please contact the 2024 Program Chair, Melanie Reed at mreed@tru.ca

 Start-Up Case Workshop Submission Details